simpleanalytics/blog/_posts/2022-06-24-italy-declares-google-analytics-illegal.md

 -   After Austria & France, Italy is the third country to declare Google Analytics illegal
 -   It's technically not possible to use Google Analytics in a compliant way
 -   There won't be a legal framework very soon that says otherwise
+-   The consistency requirement within GDPR ensures consistency across all member states

-Not an exact point, but worth mentioning: **Consumers demand privacy**.
+Also worth mentioning: **Consumers demand privacy**.

 The business environment is changing, and you should ask yourself if you want to move with it or stick to old beliefs and practices.